128technology/docs/docs/plugin_loopback_static_routes.md

 The `metric` of zero will try to make this "the" default route in Linux.
 If the system has an out-of-band management interface and `kni254` is intended to be a backup default route choose a higher metric.
 :::

-### Automatically discover prefixes from services
+### Automatically Discover Prefixes from Services
-If you want to be selective about only allowing access to the configured services, the `learn-from-services` flag can be enabled to accomplish that.
-This allows the plugin to scan the running configuration for all 128T services that allow the `_internal_` tenant.
+The configuration attribute `learn-from-service`, when enabled, will selectively allow access to configured services.
+The `kni254` interface always belongs to the `_internal_` tenant and the plugin scans the running 128T configuration for the services that allow access to the `_internal_` tenant.

-:::info
+:::note
-The `kni254` always belongs to the `_internal_` tenant and the plugin in this mode relies on services for which the `_internal_` tenant is allowed access.
+The `learn-from-service` config can only be used when `default-route` is set to false.
 :::

 Consider the following example: